FSLART/lart_bms/README.md

 - CAN channel
 - Contactor mismatch bits

-Faults are also sent over CAN so they can be shown in the dashboard.
+Faults are also sent over CAN.

 ## Build target